Driante/RandomCompressedCoding/papers/Methods.md

 ### Uncorrelated Responses

 While the case of a population with Gaussian tuning curves is well studied in the literature, it is instructive to look at what happen when $\sigma ->0$.
 In this case only one neuron of the first layer respond to each stimulus and the manifold we obtain is very scattered.
-If we suppose our stimulus is discrete (we can eventually take the limit $L -> \infty $), what is the mean square error of this scheme?